mozilla/Bugzilla-ETL/pyLibrary/debugs/README.md

         except Exception, e:
             # Try something else
 ```

-It is important that errors are not logged if the caller is wholly designed to deal with such situations; they are technically not errors in the caller context.
-By combining error handling with logging the callee logic is simplified; it need not be aware there are higher-level mitigation strategies.

 **Use `Log.warning()` if your code can deal with an exception, but you still want to log it as an issue**